2019 Fellow: Our exclusive interview with Fred Hillebrand

 Fred, what was your main involvement with ETSI?

-I was appointed Chairman of Technical Committee SMG (Special Mobile Group) for the period from 1996 to 2000.
+I was appointed Chair of Technical Committee SMG (Special Mobile Group) for the period from 1996 to 2000.
 SMG was responsible for GSM and UMTS standardization.
 It had 150 delegates in plenary, 11 Sub-Committees and 50 Working Groups.

 What was the main ongoing work?